Day One, Alby to Felmingham.

 It was time for us to stop and put our tent up in the back garden of our kind friends, but not until we’d waited until dusk when their homicidal chickens reluctantly go to bed.
 Seriously, these two fluffballs (below) are Norfolk’s most lethal fowls.
 They have one mission in life (apart from eating and bickering) which is to open and empty the important accessible arteries of any human foolish enough to trespass in their garden, then crow upon the bloodless corpse.
 This mission they pursue diligently from many angles, some most unexpected, and with both low cunning and surprising airworthiness.

 These are tactical ballistic galliformes, indeed some suspect they may be dronecocks under the control of alien intelligence.
 When these boys start crowing, campers get going, they have the speed and stamina of bantam Farahs and can nutmeg you like feathery Beckhams.
-The homicidal chickens cackled and doodled in the henhouse, dreaming of their next day’s mayhem.
-We cowered fearfully in our tent on their lawn, hoping we’d survive to walk a second day on the Weavers Way.
+Eventually the homicidal chickens went to bed.
+As they cackled and doodled in the henhouse, dreaming of their next day’s mayhem, we cowered fearfully in our tent on their lawn, hoping we’d survive to walk a second day on the Weavers Way.